tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-06-25-Sentencepiece.md

  Nodes("_for", -5.13717f0, 27, 14, 17)
  Nodes("_future", -9.25717f0, 1023, 18, 24)
 ```
-above function is just to show what is happening under the hood our APIs did all things as shown below.
+above function is just to show what is happening under the hood our APIs will do all things as shown below.

 ```julia
 julia> spm = load(path)